jurihock/stftPitchShiftPlugin/README.md

 The ready to use binaries can be obtained in two ways:

-- via build artifacts attached to [releases](https://github.com/jurihock/stftPitchShiftPlugin/releases) or
+- via build artifacts attached to [releases](https://github.com/jurihock/stftPitchShiftPlugin/releases) and continuous builds or
 - via a local build from the source code.

 ### Continuous build artifacts